NativeScript/firebase/packages/firebase-remote-config/README.md

 });
 ```

-### Determine the source of a parameter's value
+### Get the source of a parameter's value

 When a value is read, it contains source data about the parameter.
 If a value is read before it has been fetched & activated then the value will fall back to the default in-app value set.
-If you need to validate whether the value returned from the module was local or remote, call the [getSource]() method on the [ConfigValue]() object:
+If you need to validate whether the value returned from the module was local or remote, call the [getSource](#getsource) method on the [ConfigValue](#configvalue-object) object:

 ```ts
 import { firebase } from '@nativescript/firebase-core';